nsupdate-info/nsupdate.info/docs/security.rst

 If you lose the secret, you'll have to generate a new one and change it in your update client also.

+We use a random and automatically generated update secret to avoid that users enter a bad password here (like reusing a password they use somewhere else, choosing a too simple password) and to avoid disclosure of such user-chosen passwords in case the hashes ever get stolen and brute forced.

 Nameserver Update Secret (backend, RFC 2136)
 --------------------------------------------